 8 Background: Biologically Important Molecules

 Before investigating the presence of these macromolecules in food, it is important to first perform what is called a positive control and negative control standards test for each macromolecule.
-Your positive control samples will contain the macromolecules glucose, starch, egg white protein, and vegetable oil.
+A postive control is a sample in an experiment that is treated in a way that is known to give a positive result.
+Your positive control sample when testing for protein will be egg white, which is known to contain the protein albumin.
+A negative control is a sample that is known to give a negative result – in these experiments, distilled water will be a good negative control because it is known not to contain any biomolecules.
 These samples will provide you with a reference for identifying each of the representative macromolecules in your food samples.
-Your negative control will be distilled water, which should provide results for the absence of the macromolecule in your food sample.

 Dehydration Synthesis